Sleep & Down Syndrome

 Tonsil and Adenoid Removal

 There are treatment options available for OSA.
-Some people with Down syndrome have relatively smaller jaw bones, cheekbones, and eye sockets and narrow nasal passages.
+Some people with Down syndrome have relatively smaller jawbones, cheekbones, and eye sockets and narrow nasal passages.
 This can lead to airway obstruction when tonsils and adenoids are even slightly enlarged.
-Because of this, the most commonly used treatment is adenotonsillectomy (surgical removal of tonsils and adenoids).
-A sleep study should be repeated after this surgery to determine whether the sleep apnea was resolved.
+Because of this, the most common treatment in children is adenotonsillectomy (surgical removal of tonsils and adenoids).
+A sleep study should be repeated after this surgery to determine whether the OSA was resolved.

 Unfortunately, adenotonsillectomy does not always cure sleep apnea.
-Some individuals with Down syndrome experience OSA that continues even after surgery to remove tonsils and adenoids, known as “residual” OSA.
-MRI studies have shown a combination of relatively large tongues, glossoptosis (backwards movement of the tongue during sleep), and tonsil and adenoid regrowth are the most common causes of residual obstruction.
+Up to half of children with Down syndrome experience OSA that continues even after surgery to remove tonsils and adenoids, known as “residual” OSA, though most children will see a decrease in OSA severity, even if it doesn't resolve completely.
+MRI studies have shown a combination of relatively large tongues, glossoptosis (backward movement of the tongue during sleep), and tonsil and adenoid regrowth are the most common causes of residual obstruction.
 To determine the site(s) of residual airway obstruction, your doctor might perform a nasopharyngoscopy and laryngoscopy examination.
 A flexible lighted camera is inserted through the nose or mouth to examine the area behind the nose, the back of the tongue, and the throat.
 This can rule out regrowth of tonsils or adenoids and glossoptosis.

 CPAP/BiPAP Use